albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

 The above example will not compile.
 Also, inner anonymous classes should not introduce new state as it makes things more complex for nothing.
-The inner-inner anonymous class (the inner-inner anonymous class is the inner anonymous class defined within the `run()` within the inner anonymous class) has no way to refer to its outer class thus, there is no way we can get the `number` property defined by the inner anonymous class.
+The *inner-inner anonymous class* (the *inner-inner anonymous class* is the inner anonymous class defined within the `run()` within the *inner anonymous class*) has no way to refer to its outer class thus, there is no way we can get the `number` property defined by the *inner anonymous class*.

-Moving property to within the method would make it available to the inner-inner anonymous class.
+Moving the property to within the method would make it available to the *inner-inner anonymous class*.

 ```java
     /* Inner anonymous class */